Mmll33/RIOT-The-happiness-Token/README.md

-# Riosauro
+# Rio Token: The Happiness Token (RIOT)
-This is a new community to share happines and joy among families inspired in the happiness of my son Rio and his Dino costume.
+This is a new community to share happiness and joy among families inspired by the happiness of my son Rio and his Dino costume.